 How much grass seed should I put in the cup?

 Next, invite children to sprinkle grass seed on top of the dirt.
 Planting grass seed is not an exact science; no specific measurements are necessary.
 The more seeds that are sprinkled on top of the dirt, the more grass will grow.
 Some sources say to place a little more dirt on top of the seeds, but I have found it isn’t really necessary.

-After the seeds have been sprinkled on top of the dirt, invite kids to water the soil.
-I like to use water spray bottles because they offer additional opportunities for fine motor practice and the kids are less likely to over water their plants with a spray bottle.
+After the seeds have been sprinkled on top of the dirt, invite your kids to water the soil.
+I like to use water spray bottles because they provide opportunities for fine motor practice.
+The grass is less likely to become over watered with a spray bottle.

 Use a permanent marker to write each child’s name on a craft stick and place it inside their container of grass seed.
-This will allow kids to easily locate and identify their own cups.
+Using craft sticks will allow your kids to easily locate and identify their own cups.

-Then, place the cups in a sunny location such as on a windowsill or near a window where they will receive sunlight.
+Then, place the cups in a sunny location near a window where they will receive sunlight.
 Remind your kids to water their plants each day to keep the potting soil moist.